-79. Humanitarian crises affecting food security and nutrition throughout a region warrant a regional WFP response.
+79. Conditions affecting food security and nutrition throughout a region warrant a regional WFP response.
 When feasible, regional responses are implemented through individual CSPs with additional or augmented WFP strategic outcomes as appropriate.
 The regional bureau coordinates the planning, design and pursuit of these strategic outcomes in the country offices participating in the regional response, and develops and oversees joint resource mobilization strategies.
 Country-specific CSPs may include a regional strategic chapeau developed by the regional bureau.
-WFP is currently reviewing how to best present a coherent strategic view of regional responses which adequately reflects the issues and choices involved, and their overall effectiveness and efficiency.
+WFP may also formulate regional limited emergency operations to respond to regional emergencies when needed.